ipfs/ipfs-docs/docs/how-to/copy-ipfs-to-computer.md

 #### IPFS Desktop won't open

-In your user's _home_ folder, delete `.ipfs` and `.ipfs-desktop`.
-Open the IPFS Desktop application.
+In your user's _home_ folder, rename `.ipfs` and `.ipfs-desktop` to `ipfs-broken` and `ipfs-desktop-broken` respectively.
+Open the IPFS Desktop application; this creates new `.ipfs` and `.ipfs-desktop` folders.
+Close the IPFS desktop application and replace `.ipfs` with `ipfs-broken`.
+If the IPFS desktop application opens, then you now know that the original `.ipfs-desktop` folder was the issue.
+If the IPFS desktop application doesn't open, then the original `.ipfs` folder may be the issue.
+If both original folders are causing issues, you may have a corrupted database.
+If this is the case, post your issue on the [IPFS forums](https://discuss.ipfs.io/).